siret-junior/somhunter/README.md

 SOMHunter consists of **three main parts** — [Core](./somhunter-core/README.md), [Data Server](./somhunter-data-server/README.md) and [UI](./somhunter-ui/README.md).

+## Prerequisites
+- Python 3
+- Node.js (with npm)
+- Ember.js (also CLI tools)

 ## Build
 ```sh
 # Clone with submodules
 git clone --recurse-submodules https://github.com/FrankMejzlik/somhunter
 ```

 The core is built with CMake which and expects some dependencies.
 Before going further, go to the [core project](./somhunter-core/README.md) and build the core.
+Whatever `somhunter` binary will be placed inside `somhunter-core/build/` directory will be used during `run` script.

 With core built, just run the following and watch for errors!
 ```sh